 With its multicultural and fashion-conscious character, residents live a stylish and attractive lifestyle in Milan.
 This luxurious way of life comes at a price, though, as Milan is among the world’s most expensive cities and has the highest cost of living in Italy.

 Shoppers will revel in the sheer variety of stores in Milan.
 In particular, expats should diarise the end-of-season sales, when the city becomes a bargain hunter’s dream for a few weeks each January and July.

 For those on a budget, the Navigli District boasts a selection of high-end boutiques, antique shops and restaurants at more affordable prices.
-For big-name labels at a good price, also try the outlet stores around the Corso Vittorio Emanuele II and look out for shops selling end-of-season returns, catwalk cast-offs and second-hand outfits.
+For big-name labels at a reasonable price, also try the outlet stores around the Corso Vittorio Emanuele II and look out for shops selling end-of-season returns, catwalk cast-offs and second-hand outfits.

 A shopping spree can be combined with a historical excursion at the Galleria Vittorio Emanuele II, a glass-roofed arcade near the Duomo that opened in 1877.
-It’s one of the world’s oldest shopping malls and home to Louis Vuitton and Gucci stores as well as Prada’s flagship store.
+It’s one of the world’s oldest shopping malls and home to Louis Vuitton and Gucci stores, as well as Prada’s flagship store.

 Eating out in Milan

 Milan’s vibrant restaurant scene will have the taste buds watering, and there is plenty of variety to suit any foodie’s appetite.

 Milan’s historic centre boasts most of its fine-dining options, including many excellent Italian restaurants that offer local specialities like risotto Milanese (saffron risotto).
 Other foodie areas include Brera and the Navigli District.

 Milan is also renowned for its heritage coffee houses, some of which have been operating since the early 19th century.
 Famous coffee spots can be found throughout the city.